goakley/goakley.github.io/_posts/2013-11-25-an-algorithm-for-triangular-decay.md

   }
 ```

 **ORDER MATTERS**.
 In 3D graphics, each face/surface has a front and a back side.
-The side that is showing is determined by which order the vertices occur, either 'clockwise' or 'counterclockwise'.
+The side that is showing is determined by which order the vertexes occur, either 'clockwise' or 'counterclockwise'.
 When we specify a and b as we did above, we retain whatever order the current surface is (CW or CCW) when we use it in the final part of the algorithm.

 All that's left is finding the actual midpoint of the side and recursing.
 When we recurse, we'll use the first half of the output array on one of the sub-triangles and the other half on the other one.
 And since the surface lies in a plane, we don't need to re-calculate any normals!